Key Takeaways

 Spring Prevention: Your Best Defense

 A thorough spring inspection and treatment is far easier and safer than dealing with an active nest in summer.
-Green Guard offers spring prevention treatment starting at $49.
+Prevention always costs less than emergency nest removal.

 Early spring (March-April in Idaho) is when queens emerge from hibernation to start new colonies.
 This is your window to prevent nests before they are established.